All Episodes

 Boom.

-United States may now prosecute anyone who travels or uses facilities in foreign commerce with the intent to murder for pecuniary compensation.
+The United States may now prosecute anyone who travels or uses facilities in foreign commerce with the intent to murder for pecuniary compensation.

 Boom.

-Now, interstate and interstate um commerce, right?
+Now, interstate commerce, right?

-not more than 10 years or both if personal injury results shall be fined under this title or in prison for no not more than 20 years or both, and if death results shall be punished by death or life imprisonment, or shall be fined, not more than quarter million dollars or both.
+If personal injury results shall be fined under this title or in prison for no not more than 20 years or both.

 So what does that mean?

-That's what that basically boils down to.
+That's what that basically boils down to, okay?

-So and you guys are probably wondering, well, yo, interstate commerce, what do you mean by that, Myron?
+So, and you guys are probably wondering, well, yo, interstate commerce, what do you mean by that, Myron?

 So I've explained interstate commerce before, right?

-How do you, you know, for you to hit somebody with a charge of found in possession of a firearm, you need to establish that that that gun that that felon has affected interstate commerce to build.
+How do you, you know, for you to hit somebody with a charge of found in possession of a firearm, you need to establish that that gun that that felon has affected interstate commerce to build.

-So for example, let's go into a scenario.
+So, for example, let's go into a scenario.

-Now I'm Byron gains, right?
+Now, I'm Byron Gaines, right?

-I wear my pink ski mask, I go into a store, I rob the liquor store, I get 10 bucks, I get arrested, I do three years in prison.
+I go into a store, I rob the liquor store, I get 10 bucks, I get arrested, I do three years in prison.

 Well, now I'm a convicted felon.

-So Byron comes out of jail, right?
+So, Byron comes out of jail, right?

 And I'm like, damn, I'm still a brokeie.